rioastamal/spot-dev-machine/README.md

 It should automatically get replaced by new instance once the unused capacity is available.
 It could be replaced in seconds, minutes or even longer because it depends on availability of the capacity.

-Everything outside `/home/ec2-user` directory will be gone.
+Everything outside `/home/ec2-user` and `/dockerlib` directory will be gone.
 Incudling all your softwares that you have installed using `yum`.
 In my opinion this is not a big deal since you can reinstall the software using the same command.

 If you want to persist then you may copy or install the software to EFS under `/home/ec2-user`.